Functional JavaScript: basic concepts

 );

-In point-free style we would extract the function declaration to save it into a variable, which we will pass around:
+In a point-free style we would extract the function declaration and store it in a variable, which is then passed to the new function.

 language-javascript